BrodyWilson97/project-cprg303/README.md

 Log in with testemail@gmail.com and password or create a new account

-The supabase usage call limit has been reached until April 9th, the upload and delete functions will not work until it resets.
+The supabase usage call limit has been reached until May 6th so the upload and delete functions are slower than they should be and the music sometimes lags.